KurtGokhan/tanstack-query-builder/README.md

 The simplest way to start building with Tanstack Query.

-This library builds on top of Tanstack Query to provide out-of-the-box functionality to help you get started faster, and keep the application code structured.
+This library builds on top of Tanstack Query to provide out-of-the-box functionality to help you get started faster, and keep the application code well-structured.

-It uses the builder pattern, the best pattern that works with complex Typescript types.
+It uses the builder pattern, the best pattern for working with complex Typescript types.

 [Visit the docs →](https://gkurt.com/react-query-builder/)

 ## Features

 - REST client using fetch API
-- Automaticly created query keys and easy invalidation
+- Automatically created query keys and easy invalidation
 - Customizable with middlewares
 - Tag based invalidation
 - Declarative optimistic updates